Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Some basic observations on the clustering index

 Expanding the right hand side as $\sum_{k=2}^n (k - 1)(n+1- k) C_{(k)} - \sum_{k=2}^n (k - 1)(n+1- k) C_{(k-1)}$, changing the index in the second sum properly, and doing some elementary manipulations yield the result. $\square$

 Let us also examine extremal cases in random graphs.
-Clearly, any random tree model provides a random graph model where the lower bound in Proposition \ref{prop:ciub} is achieved.
-The following provides a simple random model where the upper bound in Proposition \ref{prop:ciub} is achieved asymptotically.
+Clearly, any random tree model provides a random graph model for which the lower bound in Corollary \ref{prop:ciub} is achieved.
+The following example, which is a randomized version of the construction given in Example \ref{eg:1}, provides a simple random graph model where the upper bound in Corollary \ref{prop:ciub} is achieved asymptotically.

 \begin{example} Begin with two empty sets of nodes $V_1$ and $V_2$ at time 0.
 At each time $t \in \mathbb{N}$, a newly generated node $v_t$ is inserted in $V_1$ or $V_2$ with probabilities $p$ and $1- p$, respectively.
 If $v_t$ is inserted in $V_1$, we do not attach it to any present nodes.
 If it is inserted in $V_2$, then we attach it to all vertices present in $V_2$.
-Then at time $n \in \mathbb{N}$, the vertices in $V_1$ form a null-set (or, an independent set), and the vertices in $V_2$ form a clique.
+Then, at time $n \in \mathbb{N}$, the vertices in $V_1$ form a null graph, and the vertices in $V_2$ form a complete graph.

 Letting $N$ be the number of vertices in $V_1$ at time $n$, $N$ is binomially distributed with parameters $n$ and $p$, and we have,

 When $p = 1/2 $, we have $\mathbb{E} [\ci_1 (\mathcal{G}) ]= \frac{1}{4} (n^2 -n).$ In particular, for large $n$, $\mathbb{E} [\ci_1 (\mathcal{G}) ] \approx \frac{n^2}{4}$. \end{example}